mark-rushakoff/rushakoff-go-style/README.md

 and reading commit history is something I do frequently.
 Semantic linefeeds also happen to be usually easily readable without any special editor settings.

+#### Type comments

 The rule in Go doc comments is that the first sentence begins with the name of the function, method, or type being documented.
 Another common mistake I notice is applying that rule to fields within a struct, or methods on an interface declaration.
 For those cases, it is not necessary to repeat the field name or interface method, but feel free to use them if it helps readability.

+In documenting struct fields, I try to be overly clear about what keys and values are used in maps.
+A struct field declaration `inventory map[int]int` gives no clear guide to the first-time reader whether the keys are some kind of object ID, or maybe a particular inventory slot, etc.
+A better name is usually preferable, but if something like `equippedItemIDByInventorySlot` is too long, then an inline comment like `key: inventory slot, value: item ID` saves the reader from having to dig through the code to figure out the keys and values.

 #### Package comments